cortex-lab/psychofit/README.md

 fraction of one specific choice (from 0 to 100%).
 To fit them you can use these functions:

- - `weibull50`          - Weibull function from 0.5 to 1, with lapse rate
+ - `weibull50`          - Weibull function from 0.5 to 1, with lapse rate.
- - `weibull`            - Weibull function from 0 to 1, with lapse rate
+ - `weibull`            - Weibull function from 0 to 1, with lapse rate.
- - `erf_psycho`         - erf function from 0 to 1, with lapse rate
+ - `erf_psycho`         - erf function from 0 to 1, with lapse rate.
- - `erf_psycho_2gammas` - erf function from 0 to 1, with two lapse rates
+ - `erf_psycho_2gammas` - erf function from 0 to 1, with two lapse rates.

 Functions in the toolbox are:

- - `mle_fit_psycho`     - Maximumum likelihood fit of psychometric function
+ - `mle_fit_psycho`     - Maximumum likelihood fit of psychometric function.
- - `neg_likelihood`     - Negative likelihood of a psychometric function
+ - `neg_likelihood`     - Negative likelihood of a psychometric function.

 For more info, see:

-  Examples           - Examples of use of psychofit toolbox
+ - `Examples.ipynb`     - Examples of use of psychofit toolbox.

 Matteo Carandini (2000-2017) initial Matlab code<br>
 Miles Wells (2017-2018) ported to Python